 * The due date for a final expenditure report is the same as the due date for a monthly expenditure report if the final expenditure report was created as a result of the AEL grant recipient converting the monthly expenditure report to a final expenditure report.

-NLF: AEL grant recipients must be aware that TWC may populate expenditure amount lines on a monthly expenditure report with $0.00 after the fifth day that a report is past due.
+NLF: AEL grant recipients must be informed that TWC may populate expenditure amount lines on a monthly expenditure report with $0.00 after the fifth day that a report is past due.

 Errors and Omissions

-NLF: If an AEL grant recipient identifies an error or omission in a monthly expenditure report after the report due date, the grant recipient must reflect the correction in the “current month expenditures” column of the next available monthly expenditure reportNLF: If a refund, questioned/disallowed cost, error, omission, or other transaction change occurs in final reported expenditures after TWC accepts the final expenditure report, the AEL grant recipient must email payables.cder@twc.texas.gov and request to revise the final expenditure report.
+NLF: If an AEL grant recipient identifies an error or omission in a monthly expenditure report after the report due date, the grant recipient must reflect the correction in the “current month expenditures” column of the next available monthly expenditure report.

+NLF: If a refund, questioned/disallowed cost, error, omission, or other transaction change occurs in final reported expenditures after TWC accepts the final expenditure report, the AEL grant recipient must email payables.cder@twc.texas.gov and request to revise the final expenditure report.

 Financial Closeout